 AACI provides services for Santa Clara County’s Asian seniors who are often isolated due to linguistic, financial, cultural and social barriers.
 The Senior Wellness Program is designed to foster physical fitness, independence and social interaction.
 AACI offers a broad range of culturally sensitive and linguistically competent services that empower participants with the skills and resources to overcome language barriers, adjust to a new culture, cope with intergenerational changes, establish a social support network and increase their awareness and knowledge of community resources.

-- English Classes: AACI helps seniors develop English skills in order to better navigate their daily lives.
+- English Classes: AACI helps seniors develop English skills in order to better navigate their independent living.

 - Nutritious Hot Lunches: AACI provides fresh, hot nutritious meals four days a week, Tuesday through Friday at the Senior Center.

-- Information/Referral: AACI provides external and internal referrals to housing, financial/public assistance, medical care and immigration services, among others.
+- Information/Referral: AACI provides external and internal referrals to housing, financial/public assistance, and medical care, among others.

-- Case Management: AACI helps seniors navigate U.S. social services and health systems, avoid financial emergencies and access appropriate housing.
+- Case Management: AACI helps seniors navigate U.S. social services and health systems, avoid financial emergencies and provide community resources and local resources counseling.

 - Counseling: AACI counsels seniors to help them adjust to U.S. culture and negotiate intergenerational conflicts.

-- Physical Activity Classes: AACI offers senior Ballroom classes, plus Karaoke and Tai-Chi classes, to promote physical well-being.
+- Physical Activity Classes: AACI offers senior Ballroom classes, Table Tennis, group excercises, Karaoke and Tai-Chi classes, to promote physical well-being.

-- Health Education Workshops: AACI provides healthy living information, including nutrition and chronic disease management.
+- Health Education Workshops: AACI provides healthy living information, such as nutrition, chronic disease management, and community informative workshops.

 - Transportation: AACI helps seniors access public transportation.

 - Translation/Interpretation Services: AACI assists with the translation of documents and provides interpretation during medical and social service-related appointments through a sliding scale fee.

-- Special Events: AACI organizes senior-friendly holiday celebrations and bingo birthday parties, cultural events, fundraisers and field trips.
+- Special Events: AACI organizes many holiday celebrations and bingo birthday parties, cultural events, fundraisers and educational field trips.

 Did You Know?